 “The underlying premise of this project that Scot has pushed forward using new technologies that he has developed, is to genetically engineer a system that can potentially remove the HIV genome from infected cells,” said Luban.
 “The hope is that one might develop the tools to deliver these agents to cells of the human immune system and actually eliminate the virus from where it is hiding.”

 Joining Luban and Wolfe on the five-year, $4.6 million National Institute of Allergy and Infectious Diseases funded project are Dale Greiner, PhD, the Dr. Eileen L. Berman and Stanley I. Berman Foundation Chair in Biomedical Research and professor of molecular medicine; Oliver J. Rando, MD, PhD, professor of biochemistry & molecular pharmacology; Job Dekker, PhD, professor of biochemistry & molecular pharmacology; and Manuel Garber, PhD, associate professor of molecular medicine.
 Each will lend their respective expertise in developing humanized mouse models; mapping chromatin structure; modeling 3D chromosome organization; and computational biology.
-Additionally, Katherine Luzuriaga, MD, professor of molecular medicine, pediatrics and medicine, and Thomas C Greenough, MD, assistant professor of medicine, will provide clinical expertise on the project.
+Additionally, Katherine Luzuriaga, MD, the UMass Memorial Health Care Chair of Biomedical Research, professor of molecular medicine, pediatrics and medicine, vice provost for clinical and translational science and global health, and director of the UMCCTS; and Thomas C Greenough, MD, assistant professor of medicine, will provide clinical expertise on the project.